Darrel Williams Player Prop Bets for NFL Week 18 | Kansas City vs. Denver 1/8/2022

 Matchup vs. Denver

-- Against the Broncos, Williams' 9.8 rushing yards per game over his six career matchups are 31.7 fewer than his over/under in Saturday's game.
+- Williams has averaged 9.8 rushing yards per game in his six career matchups against the Broncos, 43.7 fewer yards than his over/under in Saturday's game.

 - Williams has not rushed for a touchdown versus the Broncos.

-- Williams will go up against a Broncos squad that allows 109.8 rushing yards per game and is the NFL's 13th-ranked rush defense.
+- The Broncos allow 109.8 yards per game on the ground, the NFL's 13th-ranked rush defense.

-- The Chiefs are up against the NFL's third-ranked D when it comes to rushing TDs conceded (nine this season).
+- The Broncos have conceded nine rushing touchdowns, third in the NFL.

 Recent Performances

-- In last week's matchup against the Bengals, Williams carried the ball 14 times for 88 yards (6.3 yards per attempt) and scored two touchdowns.
+- Williams put together an 88-yard rushing performance in last week's matchup with the Bengals, carrying the ball 14 times (averaging 6.3 yards per carry) while scoring two touchdowns.

+- Williams has 155 yards on 30 carries (51.7 ypg) with two rushing touchdowns during his last three games.

 Williams' Kansas City Teammates